ARM-DOE/pyart/doc/source/user_reference/index.rst

 :Release: |version|
 :Date: |today|

-This guide provides details on all public functions, modules and classes included in Py-ART which a typical user will use on a regular basis.
+This is the Py-ART user community’s reference guide, and it covers the most commonly used public functions, modules and classes.

-For a more detailed listing of all functions, module and classes (both public and private) aimed at developers please see the :ref:`developer`.
+If more detail is required, the :ref:`developer` is an exhaustive listing of all private and public functions, modules and classes.

 .. toctree::
     :maxdepth: 1